mrtzh/mrtzh.github.io/_posts/2015-12-13-adaptive-data-analysis.md

 p-values for the fact that we made multiple tests.
-A safe way of correcting for multiple tests is the [Bonferroni correction](https://en.wikipedia.org/wiki/Bonferroni_correction) which amounts to dividing all p-values by the number of tests.
+A safe way of correcting for multiple tests is the [Bonferroni correction](https://en.wikipedia.org/wiki/Bonferroni_correction) which amounts to multiplying all p-values by the number of tests.
 Computer scientists call this the union bound.
 While Bonferroni is safe, it makes discoveries difficult in the common situation where we have lots of tests and no individual signal is particularly strong.
 A more